timothee-schmude/timothee-schmude.github.io/_posts/2025-04-06-replacing-humans.md

 - [On the Impact of Explanations on Understanding of Algorithmic Decision-Making](https://dl.acm.org/doi/abs/10.1145/3593013.3594054)
 - [Information that matters: Exploring information needs of people affected by algorithmic decisions](https://www.sciencedirect.com/science/article/pii/S1071581924001630)

----

 Thanks for reading!
-Here are some references if you want to dive in deeper:
+Here are some more references if you want to dive in deeper:

 [1] Allhutter, Doris, et al. "Algorithmic profiling of job seekers in Austria: How austerity politics are made effective."
 Frontiers in big data 3 (2020): 5. https://doi.org/10.3389/fdata.2020.00005